taoteh1221/Open_Crypto_Tracker/README.txt

 -Options to add proxies for API requests / SMTP authentication for email sending.

+-Configuration checking, alerting, logging, and auto-correcting (where possible).

 -Detailed error logging and debugging for in-app functions / configuration settings / networking features, to assist with troubleshooting, installation, and configuration of the app.

 -Chart data backup archives and app error / debugging logs sent to your email.